timbru31/PickupArrows/README.md

 ## License
 This plugin is released under the
-*Creative Commons Attribution-NonCommercial-ShareAlike 4.0 Unported (CC BY-NC-SA 4.0)* license.
+*Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)* license.
 Please see [LICENSE.md](LICENSE.md) for more information.

 ## Standard config